memseer/docs.memseer.com/docs/feedback.md

 ---

 - 📢 We want your feedback!
 Help us improve by sharing your thoughts
-- 💡 Have a great idea?
+- 💡 Have an idea?
 Submit a feature request, and we'll bring it to life.
 - 🍲 Share your item maintenance recipe through a pull request.
-Benefit everyone with your expertise.
+Bring benefit community with your expertise.

 Submit feedback, feature requests and recipes on [GitHub](https://github.com/memseer/docs.memseer.com).